-Strategic Complements or Substitutes: The Case of Adopting Electronic Medical Records (EMRs) by U.S. Hospitals
+Strategic Complements or Substitutes?
+The Case of Adopting Health Information Technology by U.S. Hospitals

 Date Written: January 25, 2019

-This paper studies the strategic effect on the choice of EMR vendors.
-EMR adoption exhibits strategic complements or substitutes.
-I find evidence of strategic complements through a simple regression analysis.
-To evaluate complementarities, I develop a dynamic oligopoly model allowing for strategic timing incentives that are missing in the static model.
-On average, the lifetime value of complementarities accounts for 12% of the median sunk cost of implementation.
-The counterfactual analysis suggests that an incentive program rewarding coordination, not just adoption, is more effective in achieving interoperability, especially before the widespread adoption of the technology.
+This paper explores the adoption choice of electronic medical records by U.S hospitals, which could exhibit strategic complements or substitutes.
+I find complementarities in adoption through a reduced-form analysis with instruments for the unobserved market characteristics.
+I further develop a dynamic oligopoly model to allow for strategic timing incentives that are missing in the static model.
+The lifetime value of complementarities accounts for 12% of the median sunk cost of implementation.
+A counterfactual analysis suggests that an incentive program rewarding coordination, not just adoption, is more effective in achieving interoperability, especially before the widespread adoption of the technology.

 JEL Classification: I11, I18, L13, L15, O33